-A user account comes with a set of standard address fields – and in some cases this is enough – but additional addresses can be created for an account when necessary.
+A user account comes with a set of standard address fields – and in some cases this is enough – but additional addresses can be created for a user when necessary.

 This can happen in several ways: